CZ-NIC/knot/doc/reference.rst

 Possible values:

-- ``robust`` – The journal DB disk sychronization ensures DB durability but is generally slower
+- ``robust`` – The journal DB disk sychronization ensures DB durability but is generally slower.
-- ``asynchronous`` – The journal DB disk synchronization is optimized for better performance at the expense of lower DB durability; this mode is recommended only on slave nodes with many zones
+- ``asynchronous`` – The journal DB disk synchronization is optimized for better performance at the expense of lower DB durability; this mode is recommended only on slave nodes with many zones.

 ..
 NOTE::
    This option is only available in the *default* template.